dariaag/demo-squid/README.md

 # Tracking transactions

-This sample squid tracks transactions to and from `vitalik.eth` address on Ethereum Mainnet.
+This sample squid tracks 'Sell to Uniswap 'transactions from ZeroX address on Ethereum Mainnet.

-One can use this example as a template for scaffolding a new squid project with [`sqd init`](https://docs.subsquid.io/squid-cli/):
+One can use an example as a template for scaffolding a new squid project with [`sqd init`](https://docs.subsquid.io/squid-cli/):

 ```bash
 sqd init my-new-squid --template https://github.com/subsquid-labs/transactions-example